tweag/nickel/examples/README.md

     nickel>
     ```

-- Use `builtin.serialize` to have the same behavior as the `export` subcommand
+- Use `std.serialize` to have the same behavior as the `export` subcommand
   and print the result as JSON:

     ```text